Contract back to Karas, but it nearly doubles health care costs at Washington County jail

 Washington County is Karas Correctional Health's only client.
 Karas has been Washington County's medical services provider since the contract was awarded in 2015, with the contract being renewed annually without bids nor proposals since that time, Cantrell said.

 Cantrell said Friday he is pleased the contract has been awarded and detainees will continue to have medical services provided in-house.
-If there had been a gap in service, the Sheriff's Office would have had to take detainees from the Detention Center to local clinics or emergency rooms for treatment if needed, Cantrell said last week.
+If there had been a gap in service, the sheriff's office would have had to take detainees from the jail to local clinics or emergency rooms for treatment if needed, Cantrell said last week.

 "They're already in place, so there won't be any serious disruptions," Cantrell said.

-The ACLU of Arkansas filed a federal lawsuit in January on behalf of former detainees who claim they were unknowingly given ivermectin at the jail to treat covid-19 without their consent or being told the nature, contents or potential side effects of the drug.
+The American Civil Liberties Union of Arkansas filed a federal lawsuit in January on behalf of former detainees who claim they were unknowingly given ivermectin at the jail to treat covid-19 without their consent or being told the nature, contents or potential side effects of the drug.

 The lawsuit says they were told the treatment consisted of vitamins, antibiotics and/or steroids.
 The lawsuit contends detainees were given ivermectin as early as November 2020 and didn't become aware of what the treatment was until July 2021.